enlyze/drone-gke/README.md

-# drone-gke
+# drone-sops-gke

-Drone plugin to deploy container images to Kubernetes on Google Container Engine.
+Drone plugin to deploy container images to Kubernetes on Google Container Engine with kubernetes kustomizations and mozilla sops.
 For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).

 Simplify deploying to Google Kubernetes Engine.